Two Police Officers Killed in Bay St. Louis - BreezyNews.com - Kosciusko News 24/7

 Two police officers responding to a call at a motel in Bay St. Louis were shot and killed early Wednesday morning.
-The Mississippi Bureau of Investigation says the woman who shot the officers killed herself.
+The Mississippi Bureau of Investigation says the woman who shot Sgt.
+Steven Robin and Officer Branden Estorffe died from a gunshot wound to the chest.
+It was initially reported that she shot herself but that remains under investigation.
 It happened around 4:30 am at a Motel 6.
 Governor Reeves says he’s “heartbroken by this terrible loss of two brave law enforcement officers.”

 Submit a Comment